Community memory screening as a strategy for recruiting older adults into Alzheimer’s disease research

 Description: Human brain temporal lobe tissue membrane protein lysate was prepared by isolating the membrane protein from whole tissue homogenates using a proprietary technique.
 The human temporal lobe tissue was frozen in liquid nitrogen immediately after excision and then stored at -70°C. The membrane protein is provided in a buffer including HEPES (pH 7.9), MgCl2, KCl, EDTA, Sucrose, Glycerol, sodium deoxycholate, NP-40, and a cocktail of protease inhibitors.
 For quality control purposes, the isolated brain temporal lobe tissue membrane protein pattern on SDS-PAGE gel is shown to be consistent for each lot by visualization with coomassie blue staining.
 The isolated brain temporal lobe tissue membrane protein is then Western analyzed by either GAPDH or β-actin antibody to confirm there is no signal or very weak signal.

-Total Protein - Alzheimer's Disease: Brain: Cerebellum
+Total Protein - Alzheimer's Disease: Brain: Amygdala

 Significantly, the researchers NTF receive 50%, 42%, and 70% of the total grants awarded in Population Studies, Dementia Care, and Brain Aging, respectively, indicating that the NTF researchers fill research gaps.
 While these results suggest that increased funding associated with the recruitment of new talent, the opportunities for further growth remain, particularly with regard to treatment, care, and health inequalities.